Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } AuditorRequest;
 ~~~

-The `update_type` field of each `AuditorUpdate` specifies whether the update was <!-- link section when this is written -->
+The `update_type` field of each `AuditorUpdate` specifies whether the update was
-real or fake.
+real or fake (see {{obscuring-update-rate}}).
 Real updates genuinely affect a leaf node of the prefix tree,
 while fake updates only change the random stand-in value for a non-existent
 child.
 The `index` field contains the VRF output of the search key that
 was updated, `seed` contains the seed used to compute new random stand-in values